isomerpages/singapore-customs-cms/_competent-authorities-requirements/Competent Authorities Requirements/national-environment-agency-chemical-control-and-management-department-basel-convention.md

    - Invoice
    - Bill of Lading (BL) / Air waybill (AWB)
-   - Letter of confirmation from the exporter/importer confirming whether the shipment contains any hazardous wastes classify under the Basel Convention
+   - Letter of confirmation from the exporter/importer confirming whether the shipment contains any hazardous wastes classified under the Basel Convention
    - Any other supporting documents relevant to the import shipment

 **Note:
 Prior approval via the TradeNet shall be obtained for the export, import and transit of all non-hazardous wastes.**

-## Export and Import of Used Electrical & Electronic Equipments
+## Export and Import of Used Electrical &amp; Electronic Equipments

 **1.**  Declarant must declare the following in the export or import permit application:<br>
 - Item description and item quantity under ‘Item Details’ column